Course Recording

 (1:21:00)

-1. I was once willing to pay the price to serve Sister XX in the process of pastoring her.
-She could not lie down to sleep and often felt suffocated.
-I took her to pray day and night, but later, when I was teaching her and dealing with some of her carnal habits, she was very unwilling to listen and did not like to listen to my teachings, only wanting me to take her to pray.
-I believe that my pastoral relationship with her is very good and that I love her because I brought her into our Chinese Mingding Doctrine and wanted to solve her problems.
-What went wrong with my pastoring?
+- I was truly willing to pay the price to serve Sister XX in the process of pastoring her.
+She couldn't lie down to sleep and often had difficulty breathing.
+I took her to pray day and night.
+But later, when I was teaching her and dealing with some of her fleshly bad habits, she was very unwilling to listen and didn't like to listen to my teachings, only wanting me to lead her in prayer.
+I thought that my pastoral relationship with her was very good, that I loved her, because I brought her into our Chinese Mingding Doctrine, wanting to solve her problems.
+What went wrong with my pastoral care?
 Why are my teachings annoying?
-How do I handle the situation when I am clearly loving her but am perceived as not loving her?
+How do I handle the situation where I am clearly loving her but being perceived as not loving her?
 (Meizi)

-1. Teacher, please tell me, sometimes dealing with the bad habits of the person being served requires severity, but we also need to grasp the strength.
-However, it is difficult for me to be severe, and I do not know how to grasp the strength.
+- Teacher, sometimes dealing with the bad habits of the person being served requires severity, but also requires grasping the right strength.
+However, it is difficult for me to be severe, and I don't know how to grasp the right strength.
 Can you give me some tips?

-3. Please explain, "When we see someone growing, the most important thing is to deal with their bad habits, and dealing with them is a conflict."
+- Please explain, "When seeing someone grow, the most important thing is to deal with their bad habits.
+If you want to deal with them, it will be a conflict."
 If there is a conflict, how should it be handled afterward?
 (Xuanyun)

-4. Teacher, how do we build up the other person's faith while breaking down their flesh?
+- Teacher, how do we build up someone's faith while breaking down their flesh?
 How do we grasp the relationship and degree between the two?
-Is it that in the process of breaking down the flesh, the other person sees their own growth, and their faith is built up at the same time?
+Is it that in the process of breaking down the flesh, the person sees their own growth, and their faith is built up at the same time?
 (Suni)

-5. When should we push someone to work?
-There is a full-time mother who only picks up and drops off her children every day and does not have a job.
+- When should we push someone to work?
+There is a full-time mother who only picks up and drops off her children and does not have a job.
 She has been with us for more than half a year.
 When is a good time to encourage her to work?
 (Jidian)

 (1:25:30)

-1. Some sheep have experienced many of God's graces.
-As soon as we deal with their flesh, they become anxious, and sometimes they cannot hear the word of God, are unwilling to leave, and cannot move forward.
-How do we pastor in this situation?
+- Some sheep have experienced many of God's graces, but when you deal with their flesh, they become anxious, and sometimes they cannot hear God's word, are unwilling to leave, and cannot move forward.
+How should we pastor in this situation?

-2. In the process of pastoring, dealing with people's bad habits will inevitably cause conflict.
-Sometimes, even if there is no conflict, we have to create conflict.
-Teacher, can you talk about how to create conflict, manage conflict, and transform conflict?
+- In the process of pastoral care, dealing with people's bad habits will inevitably cause conflict.
+Sometimes, even if there is no conflict, you have to create conflict.
+Can the teacher talk about how to create conflict, manage conflict, and transform conflict?

 Love of the World (1:27:15)

-1. Through this lesson, I learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
-Then the teacher also said that pastoring requires learning to deal with people's problems.
+- Through this lesson, I learned how to establish a loving pastoral relationship with the person being pastored, which is to serve with the heart of a father and mother, weeping with those who weep.
+Then the teacher also said that pastoral care should learn to deal with people's problems.
 I feel that this point is not easy to grasp.
-A sister is very enthusiastic about serving her father and often writes in her notes how she pays the price to serve her father.
-She also often goes outside to serve brothers and sisters in other churches.
-However, when dealing with her own problems, she often sits on the bed and prays during prayer meetings and then falls asleep.
+A sister is very enthusiastic about serving her father, often writing in her notes how she pays the price to serve her father, and often runs outside to serve brothers and sisters in other churches.
+But when dealing with her own problems, she often sits on the bed and prays during prayer meetings, and then falls asleep.
 Teacher, is this person pretending?
 This sister hopes that I can serve her father, but her father has always loved the world and is unwilling to believe in God, so the situation keeps repeating.
 I feel that serving in this way is also ineffective.
-So, I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?
+So I would like to ask the teacher, how can we both weep with those who weep and deal with this sister's bad habits in this situation?

 (1:32:30)

-1. The person being pastored went to the hospital because of a serious illness.
+- The person being pastored has gone to the hospital because of a serious illness.
 In this situation, what else do we need to do besides caring and greeting them?
 (Xuelian)

-1. Regarding a lack of understanding, a sister often listens to sermons, but her understanding is never clear.
-For example, she keeps an eye on whether her husband is reading the Bible and praying.
-If he reads, she is happy.
-How do we teach this type of person?
+- About lack of understanding.
+A sister often listens to sermons, but her understanding is never clear.
+For example, she keeps an eye on whether her husband reads the Bible and prays.
+If he does, she is happy.
+How should we teach this type of person?
 (Jidian)

 Healing and Deliverance

-1. Teacher, I am very selfish and indulge in my flesh, but I really want to be someone who is serious and pays the price to serve.
+- Teacher, I am very selfish and indulge in my flesh, but I really want to become a genuine person who pays the price to serve.
 The biggest challenge is sleep.
-Sometimes after staying up late, I am very energetic the next day, and my faith is multiplied.
-Sometimes my head is very dizzy, and my body is uncomfortable, so I indulge in my flesh again and then blame myself.
-The pastor said to have a developmental perspective and look at the trend of my growth, but I have not been able to implement this point.
+Sometimes after staying up late, I am very energetic the next day and my faith is multiplied.
+Sometimes my head is dizzy and my body is uncomfortable, so I indulge in my flesh again, and then I blame myself.
+The pastor said to have a developing perspective and look at the trend of my growth, but I have not been able to implement this point.
 I always feel that this is accepting my sin.
-Teacher, is it okay to put down these messy thoughts and believe that God will definitely help me?
+Teacher, should I put down these messy thoughts and believe that God will definitely help me?

 Pastoring Children